Contact Us Make a payment Check In

 1. Assessment: The therapist first understands the child’s needs, behaviors, and family situation.

 2. Building Rapport: Creating a trusting relationship between the therapist and the child is crucial.
-This is done through engaging and non-directive play.
+We do this through engaging, non-directive play.

 3. Therapeutic Play Sessions: In these sessions, the child can play with various toys and materials.
 The therapist watches and interacts, using specific techniques to address the child’s problems.